 WILL VINE ENTANGLE YOUR WORKPLACE?

-Let’s begin with a brief informative tutorial provided by my 10 year old son, Josh: Vine is an app that you must upload to your smart phone.
+Let’s begin with a brief informative tutorial: Vine is an app that you must upload to your smart phone.
 Like Twitter, you have a home that houses your videos.
 You can also follow others on Vine, and like Twitter, their posts will appear on your profile page.
-To record a video, just hold your finger on the screen or lift it up to stop recording (according to Josh, that’s how you time travel or teleport).
+To record a video, just hold your finger on the screen or lift it up to stop recording.
 Once you’re satisfied with your product, you have the option to place a caption on your video.
 Hashtags are encouraged.
 Don’t forget to identify your location.
 Then, it’s ready for viewing, viewer comments, and re-vining (sharing).

 The first set of concerns about Vine for employers involves viewing issues.
 Procrastination in six second bursts is still procrastination.
 Because Vine is quick and addicting, your employees’ productivity could be impacted by viewing Vines.
 Vine does not have a website (yet), so all of the action is taking place on the phone.
 Many employers do not provide their employees with phones, so policies on the use of employer equipment and discipline for misuse of that equipment aren’t going to cover Vine use.